auth0/docs/articles/jwt.md

-# JsonWebTokens in Auth0
+# JSON Web Tokens (JWT) in Auth0

 > For more information on all the types of access tokens used by Auth0, see [Tokens](/tokens).

 ## Standard JWT

 Application programs or Web APIs can invoke Auth0's authentication sequences in a few different ways, such as via the Lock widget or calling a library for the language in which their program is written.
-Each of these mechanisms allows the calling program to specify a `scope` parameter which can be used to request the return of an `access_token` and, optionally, an id_token.
+Each of these mechanisms allows the calling program to specify a `scope` parameter which can be used to request the return of an `access_token` and, optionally, an `id_token`.

 When using the `scope=openid`, Auth0 will generate both an `access_token` and an `id_token`.
 The `access_token` is just an opaque value that can be sent in subsequent API calls to Auth0.
 The `id_token` is a JSON Web Token, (abbreviated JWT), and is a rich data structure with two characteristics: